jirkapok/Presentations/PowerShellModules/readme.md

 # PowerShell modules and testing

 Source code and materials for powershell modules development and testing in powershell.
+Goal of this workshop is to get introduction how to write reusable powershell scripts, tests and share the code with your team in software development build automation.
+But the same concepts can be used also by administrators.
+There are no files with tasks solution, because we are only exploring the module features.

 * Use Run/Debug buttons in VS code to run tests
 * Use Terminal in VS code to run Powershell commands

 ## Tasks

-### Working with modules
+### Explore modules

 ```powershell
 # List packages source, which contains PsGalery online repository